Plumber San Diego

 Copper:

-We install Type L copper piping, which is rigid, pressure-resistant, and non-reactive.
+We install Type L and Type M copper piping, which is rigid, pressure-resistant, and non-reactive.
 It doesn’t scale, doesn’t corrode, and holds up for 50+ years.
-It’s the only material we use for full-home repipes in San Diego because it consistently outlasts plastic and steel options, even in high-pressure and challenging water conditions.
+It’s the only material we use for full-home repipes in San Diego because it consistently outlasts plastic and steel, even under high-pressure, challenging water conditions.

 Why Homeowners Trust Us for Repipe Projects